II Samuel 8

 1. David’s Victories Over His Enemies 1-8

 David fully subdued the Philistines.
 According to II Sam 5:17, the Philistines had earlier attacked Israel.
-“When the Philistines heard that David had been anointed king over Israel, they went up in full force to search for him, but David heard about it and went down to the stronghold.”
+"When the Philistines heard that David had been anointed king over Israel, they went up in full force to search for him, but David heard about it and went down to the stronghold."
 In fact, they attacked two times.
 And both times David inquired of the Lord and the Lord showed him how to wage war.
 It is fair to assume that the method David used, i.e, inquiring of the Lord, became standard procedure.
 Now David himself took the initiative and went on the attack again and again.
 Many verses tell us that David had success everywhere he went.
-“In the course of time, David defeated the Philistines and subdued them, and he took Metheg Ammah from the control of the Philistines” (1).
+"In the course of time, David defeated the Philistines and subdued them, and he took Metheg Ammah from the control of the Philistines" (v 1).

 When he discovered Israel’s army and Israel’s God to be strong, David became more aggressive and assertive.
 What parallel can we find in today’s Christian soldier to match what David discovered.
 Is it possible that each victory you win is intended to give you a greater appetite for victories?
 Samson had fought the Philistines many years earlier and gained only limited victories.
 Saul had some victories, but nothing like what David was about to experience.
 David attacked them and made himself and Israel the master of their country.
-For many years they were an irritating and pesky offense, an aggravation, annoyance and oppression to Israel.
+For many years the Philistines were an irritating and pesky offense, an aggravation, annoyance and oppression to Israel.

 David completed Israel’s deliverance out of their hands and what was the significant indication that this was true.
 They took Metheg Ammah.
 Where was and what was Metheg Ammah?
 According to II Sam 2:24, which says, " But Joab and Abishai pursued Abner, and as the sun was setting, they came to the hill of Ammah, near Giah on the way to the wasteland of Gibeon," it was a Philistine garrison near the city of Gath.
 Metheg, means a bridle, and on the hill of Ammah was Metheg Ammah—a Philistine garrison.
 David now took that place from the Philistines.
 Metheg-Ammah (meaning "the bridal of the mother city") was Gath, the chief and royal city of the Philistines, where David himself had gone to see his Philistine friend King Achish numerous times.
 Now David is king of Israel and, emboldened by his recent success and evidently with God’s approval, that is if David continued to inquire of the Lord as a battle strategy, he took Metheg-Ammah out of their hand and used it as a bridle or curb against them.
 In taking Metheg-Ammah, David "took the bridle of the mother-city"—that is he subdued their capital or strongest city, Gath.
 The Arabic idiom for submission is to give up one's bridle to another.
 It was no small accomplishment after years of difficulties with the Philistines that David took control of Gath.